 First, set the email subject line and preview the text.
 Make sure to use the merge tag for personalization.

-We are going with the visual builder because it comes with a feature to display conditional content.
+We are going with the visual builder because it includes a feature for displaying conditional content.

 Plus, with its wide range of prebuilt email templates, you can design a stunning device-responsive email in no time.